ThomasLearns/sensor-network/README.md

 - BD: 7
 - D7: 0

 Also make sure it is using 802.15.4.

 You can find a config file to do this on the Game of Drones USB drive or in this repo once/if we get Git LFS working.

+## Jammer Program

+The jammer program is responsible for forming and sending jam packets

+### XBee Settings
+Use the same XBee Settings as the Ultrasonic Program.

 ## Packet Types